 Estimating accruals for uninvoiced services is harder than it sounds.
 Vendors deliver on their own cadence and bill on another, so the expense is real before any document lands in AP.
 Contracts behave differently by expense type: some are fixed monthly retainers, some are usage-metered, and some are project-based with milestone billing.
 Prior invoices are a useful anchor but can mislead when usage shifts, rates change mid-period, or the vendor's billing cycle straddles your close.
 Materiality thresholds also shape the work - a $300 courier accrual does not deserve the same rigor as a $40,000 legal estimate.

-Which method fits depends on the expense type and the audit evidence you can produce, which is why there is no universal default.
-The sections that follow define each method in practical terms, map methods to the six expense types you actually encounter, walk through the audit evidence each method requires, address materiality, and cover the true-up discipline that turns month-over-month variance into a signal rather than noise.
+The method depends on the expense type and the audit evidence you can produce, not on a universal default.
 Accrual estimation is one step inside the full AP month-end close process, and the quality of the estimate shows up in how quickly the rest of the close moves.

 The Four AP Accrual Estimation Methods